dart-lang/site-www/src/_guides/libraries/library-tour.md

 ---
-title: A Tour of the Dart Libraries
+title: A tour of the core libraries
 description: Learn about the major features in Dart's libraries.
-short-title: Library Tour
+short-title: Library tour
 ---
 <?code-excerpt plaster="none"?>

-This tour shows how to use the main features of the following libraries, which are included in all Dart platforms:
+This page shows you how to use the major features in Dart’s core libraries.

-{% comment %}
-[CHECK: is "all" guaranteed to stay true?]
-{% endcomment %}
+It’s just an overview, and by no means comprehensive.
+Whenever you need more details about a class, consult the [Dart API reference.][Dart API]

 [dart:core](#dartcore---numbers-collections-strings-and-more)
 : Built-in types, collections, and other core functionality.